Landlord Electrical Safety Certificate

-These new regulations require landlords to have the electrical installations in their properties inspected at least every 5 years and tested by a person who is qualified and competent.
-Landlords will also have to provide a copy of the electrical safety report to their tenants as well as to the local authority if requested.
+As a landlord, you must by law have the electrical installations in your property inspected at least every 5 years by a qualified electrician.
+You must also provide a copy of the landlord electrical safety certificate to your tenants, as well as the local authority if requested.

 Following the inspection and testing, a private landlord must: